For young fashionistas on Depop, everything old is new again

 “If you’ve got a style, you can find it at a great price from any decade and it gives you the ability to do your own outfit,” said retail analyst Mary Epner.
 “And that’s what the young generation, Generation Z and Millennials want to do.”

-Ten-year-old Depop, now a subsidiary of Etsy (ETSY.O), calls itself a progressive and diverse "fashion ecosystem" and boasts more than 30 million registered users, nearly all under age 26.
+Ten-year-old Depop, now a subsidiary of Etsy, calls itself a progressive and diverse "fashion ecosystem" here and boasts more than 30 million registered users, nearly all under age 26.

 “I mean, I sourced from thrift stores, so it’s basically giving the clothes a second life,” Campos said.
 “That really matters to me and also to my customers.”